ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 ###I can't enter any cups in Olympus Coliseum.

 Firstly, find `Entry Pass` in the multiworld.
 Additionally, `Phil Cup`, `Pegasus Cup`, and `Hercules Cup` are all multiworld items.
-Finding all 3 grant you access to Hades Cup and the Platinum Match.
+Finding all 3 grant you access to the Hades Cup and the Platinum Match.
 Clearing all cups lets you challenge Ice Titan.

 ###The slides aren't spawning in Deep Jungle.